urfdvw/pylist/lint437.md

         in: k: int: number of workers
         out: l: int: shortest time that the slowest copier spends. (total time)
         """

-        def NoOfWorkerNeeded(pages,l):
-            """
-            in: pages: int list: same as pages discribed
-            in: l: int: total time
-            out: k: int: minimum number of workers needed
-            """
-            accu = 0  # workload accumulater per person
-            k = 1  # worker number accumulater
-            # k start from one because we need a current worker
-            for a in pages:
-                if accu + a > l:
-                    # if one more book is to much for the current worker
-                    k += 1  # get another worker
-                    accu = a  # and this book belong to the new worker
-                else:
-                    # if still holdable
-                    accu += a  # this book belong to the current worker return k

         # corner cases
         if not pages:
             # if empty set, S***, why there is empty set?